jotaen/php-convert/readme.md

 php-convert
 ===========

 This is a tool for converting a number/string from and to an arbitrary base.
-You can not only convert dual to hex or decimal to octal or base36 to decimal, but you can rather make crazy things like converting this string `d7+2*f#aks` into base 7.
+You can not only convert dual into hex, decimal into octal or base36 into decimal, but you can rather make crazy things like converting this string `d7+2*f#aks` into base 42.

 Examples